Introduction to the LRC

 The LRC houses the Library, the Computer Lab, and the Distance Learning Hub, and is centrally located on the first floor of the Administration Center.
 The College Archives is an integral part of the LRC, and is located in Room G106.

 The library is an active member of the Missouri Bibliographic Information User System (MOBIUS).
-The network is comprised of over 60 college and university libraries in the state of Missouri, and provides Internet access to the online catalogs of each of the libraries.
-Through MOBIUS, Logan students and faculty/staff can borrow books, directly or online, from any of the participating libraries.
+The network is comprised of over 60 college, university and public libraries in the state of Missouri, and provides Internet access to the online catalogs of each of the libraries.
+Through MOBIUS, Logan students and faculty/staff can borrow books, in-person or by requesting in the MOBIUS catalog, from any of the participating libraries.
 Additionally, but separate from MOBIUS, an efficient interlibrary loan program offers members of the Logan community access to books, within and beyond Missouri libraries, and photocopies of articles that are not available in the Logan collection.

 Logan patrons have the capability of checking their library account, placing holds, and renewing materials via the online catalog.
 The catalog is accessible from any Internet computer, on or off campus.